 Bill Killefer had his finest statistical season in 1919, hitting a career-high .286 and posting a National League best fielding average of .987.
 He also led senior circuit catchers in putouts and assists.

 The 1920 season found injuries beginning to take a toll on Bill.
 On July 3, in the fifth inning of a game at Cincinnati, a foul tip off the bat of Heinie Groh broke a wire in his mask and cut a gash in his forehead.
-Another foul tip broke his right index finger in a game at Brooklyn on August 9.
-He was again out for weeks.
-The finger still troubled him after the season ended, and it was operated on in Chicago on October 30.
+Another foul tip broke his right index finger in a game at Brooklyn on August 9, and he did not play again that season.
+The finger still troubled him after the 1920 season ended, and it was operated on in Chicago on October 30.
 After another examination in late November, Bill felt better and expected to play again in 1921.
 The Cubs had ended the season four games under .500 and tied for fifth place with St. Louis.
 Fred Mitchell was released as Chicago's manager in November and was replaced by John Evers.
 Due to his injuries, Bill Killefer had caught in only 61 games, with the bulk of the backstopping duty falling on Bob O'Farrell.

 In 1921, Bill Killefer's body was breaking down from the cumulative effects of catching 1,000 games in the majors.
 The Chicago Tribune's I. E. Sanborn continued to call him "the best man in the league" at catcher, but Bill could not elude "the jinx which pursued him last season" when he was not able to play on April 13, Opening Day, because of a sprained throwing hand.
-He was on disabled list for three weeks before making three consecutive starts against the Reds beginning on May 5.
+He was on the disabled list for three weeks.
 Bill was able to take advantage of the lively ball and continued his hot hitting through June and early July, posting a .391 average by July 5.
 The rest of the club, however, wasn't doing as well, and the Cubs were slogging along in sixth place.
 On July 15, the Chicago Tribune announced that Killefer had a sore shoulder and would be out of the lineup for a few days.

 As Bill took over the team leadership, he began to focus more on managerial responsibilities and less on playing.
 He continued to hit well, but his focus was on playing rookies down the stretch.
-The team's standing did not improve over the final weeks, but there was confidence that Killefer could turn the team around, particularly after the Cubs finished with a 10-2 mark going into the end of the season.
+The team's standing did not improve over the final weeks, but there was confidence that Killefer could turn the team around, particularly after the Cubs finished 10-3 mark in their final 13 games.
 On September 12, William Veeck signed Bill to manage the Cubs for the 1922 season.

 Bill Killefer played his last major league game on Saturday, October 1, a 5-3 loss at Cincinnati.
 He entered play late in the game and was hitless in his one at-bat.
 Bill hit a career-high .323 in 45 games in 1921.